Charles Auguste: Club career

 From 2017 to 2019, he played with CS St-Hubert in the Première ligue de soccer du Québec.

 In 2021 and 2022, he played with Chicago FC United in USL League Two.

 Auguste made himself eligible for the 2023 MLS SuperDraft, but was declared ineligible.
 He was signed off waivers by the Major League Soccer side Houston Dynamo, signing a professional contract.
 He made his debut on May 10, 2023, in a US Open Cup match against Sporting Kansas City.

+In December 2025, he signed with FC Supra du Québec in the Canadian Premier League.

 International career

 Born in Canada, Auguste is of Haitian descent.
 He was called up to the Haiti U20s for a training camp in July 2017, where he made one appearance.

 Playing style

-Auguste is a versatile midfielder, with quick feet and a good pass.
-He is a team leader, and strong in offense as well as defense.
+Auguste is a midfielder.
+He has been regarded for his leadership qualities and well-rounded skills.